antsmartian/antoaravinth.github.com/_posts/2012-10-23-girls-vs-languages.md

     String anto = "someone"
     anto.length()

 Nothing fancy here.
-The `anto` is so type of `String` which is known by the compiler.
+The `anto` is type of `String` which is known by the compiler.
 With this known information when I do `anto.length()` Java know's I'm calling the `length()` method of `String` class.
 But consider the case in Groovy:

     def anto = "someone"
     anto.size()